If I Have My Period, Can I Still Be Pregnant? | Understanding Fertility

 • Fatigue: Increased fatigue without a clear reason might indicate hormonal changes due to pregnancy.

-It’s important to note that these symptoms alone do not confirm pregnancy but warrant further investigation through home pregnancy tests or consultations with healthcare providers.
+These symptoms alone do not confirm pregnancy but warrant further investigation through home pregnancy tests or consultations with healthcare providers.

 How Accurate Are Home Pregnancy Tests?